gdrfgdrf/CuteTranslationAPI/README.md

 The format of the language file is the same as the vanilla minecraft.

+Finally, you need to add "cutetranslationapi" to the "depends" key of your fabric.mod.json file,
+This allows the CuteTranslationAPI to load before your mod loads

 ### Code
 To get a string for the default language,
 please use TranslationProviderManager getOrCreate(modId) method,